Noppadon Noppachorn

 He played as part of the 1996 Snooker World Cup Thailand team with fellow professionals James Wattana and Tai Pichit.

-3 times Noppachorn reached the final 32 of professional tournaments.
+Noppachorn reached the final 32 at three professional tournaments.
 At the 1997 Welsh Open Noppachorn defeated David Finbow in the round of 64 before losing to Tony Drago.
 He reached the last 32 of the 1999 Grand Prix.
 Qualifying with wins over Sean Storey, and David Gray and then defeating Jamie Burnett 5-2 before losing to second seed Stephen Hendry.
 Then, at the 2001 Welsh Open his run to the last 32 was ended by future world champion Peter Ebdon.